Skip to main content

 6. By default, Temp Directory is /tmp.
 Enter a different location for the temporary directory you want to write to, if desired.

-7. Enter a username in User Name and a password in Password.
-Required credentials vary based on the cluster setup.
+7. 7.
+Enter a username in User Name and a password in Password.
+The required credentials vary depending on the cluster setup.

 • httpfs: A username is required, but it can be anything.